mhmohona/60daysofudacity/README.md

 ### Day 60: August 29, 2019:

 **Progress:**
+- Driving deep into Deep Reinforcement Learning
+- Working on publishing result of **Math Blogging Compitition**.
+- Working on publishing result of **Blogging challenge**.

 ### Day 59: August 28, 2019:

 **Progress:**
-- thesis defense
+- **THESIS DEFENCE!!!**

 ### Day 58: August 27, 2019:

 **Progress:**
+- Read about computer bus standards,
+- Read about design using special purpose controllers,
+- Read about floppy disk controller, digital control system,
+- Read about computers in telecommunication and control.
+- WOrking on thesis presentation

 ### Day 57: August 26, 2019:

 **Progress:**
-- Read about design techniques using MSI and LSI components, design of memory subsystem using SRAM and DRAM, design of various components of a computer: ALU, memory and control unit: hardwired and micro programmed, microprocessor based designs, computer bus standards, design using special purpose controllers, floppy disk controller, digital control system, computers in telecommunication and control.
+- Read about design techniques using MSI and LSI components,
+- Read about design of memory subsystem using SRAM and DRAM,
+- Read about design of various components of a computer: ALU, memory and control unit: hardwired and micro programmed,
+- Read about microprocessor based designs,
 - Working on **Classification of Motor Imagery Tasks based on BCI Paradigm**.